Some of the best players in the world will play in Russia, but who will score the most goals?

 Who Will Be Top Scorer at the World Cup?

 The 2018 World Cup in Russia is going to bring together the finest players in the world, and some of the finest attacking forces on the planet, together.
 So we have selected who we think will be the top-scorer for the tournament.
-In no particular order, we start of with Messi.

-Harry Kane (England) 2 goals so far.
+Harry Kane (England) 6 goals.

 Harry Kane is one of the best strikers in the world and yet has often struggled to replicate his club form onto the international stage.
 That being said, his World Cup started perfectly with a goal in the first 15 minutes.
 He then scored the winner for England with a lovely header at the back post.